awsdocs/amazon-transcribe-developer-guide/doc_source/API_DeleteMedicalVocabulary.md

 The request accepts the following data in JSON format\.

  ** [VocabularyName](#API_DeleteMedicalVocabulary_RequestSyntax) **   <a name="transcribe-DeleteMedicalVocabulary-request-VocabularyName"></a>
-The name of the vocabulary you are choosing to delete\.
+The name of the vocabulary that you want to delete\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`